annaannaA33/helloOOP/README.md

 Main Menu Navigation:
 The overall program management is centralized through the main menu.
 Users can seamlessly navigate between different modes by selecting the corresponding options in the main menu.
 This provides a user-friendly and intuitive interface, enabling users to switch effortlessly between adding questions, viewing statistics, managing question statuses, practicing, and taking tests.

+Before entering the statistics or question management mode, it is advisable to reduce the scale, as the table of questions is extensive.

 To exit the program, press 'stop' while in the main menu.
 Alternatively, you can use Ctrl + C, but this method does not guarantee data preservation.

 Steps to take before starting: